schaerfo/2048/README.md

 Note that, in contrast to most other implementations, here the binary logarithms of the values are used.
 That means:
  * The lowest value is 1.
  * When merging 2 tiles with equal values, the value of the resulting is the value of the previous tiles incremented instead of the added values.
- * A value of 0 means empty tile.
+ * A value of 0 corresponds to an empty tile.